-You’ve got a goal that is important to you, but you’re thinking “I need to get over my fear to take the next step.”
+You’ve got a goal that is important to you but fear is in the way.

 I sooo hear you.

-Most recently, of shooting videos for my business.
-Had there been an award for the world’s best procrastinator, I think I would have been a seriously decent contender.
+In fact, for several, before I learned what I’m about to share with you, had there been an award for the world’s best procrastinator, I think I would have been a seriously decent contender.

 Fear is a Common and Paralysing Experience, but it’s Not Actually the Problem